 So that’s just one example of how a so-called skinny person could develop cardiovascular problems.

-• There are MANY risk factors for these conditions.
+• There are MANY risk factors for heart disease.

 • One is obesity.

-• Having a slender frame is not a risk factor for artery blockages, high cholesterol, hypertension, type 2 diabetes, stroke, heart attack or heart failure.
+• Having a slender frame is not a risk factor for artery blockages, high cholesterol, hypertension, type 2 diabetes, stroke, heart attack, heart failure or cancer.

 • Lack of exercise will make a thin person get easily winded.
 Imagine how much more “out of shape” they’d be if they packed on a hundred pounds of fat.